kequel/JumpingFrog_C/README.md

 C: Continue from a saved game

 ## Configuration
-Game parameters like frog size, car types, speeds, and level settings are defined in external configuration files, which allows easy customization.
+Game parameters like frog size, car types, speeds, and level settings are defined in external configuration files, which allows easy customization

+## Installation

+To compile and run the game, ensure you have ncurses installed.